What is Visa Merchant Purchase Inquiry Program (VMPI)?

 - Reliability of your CRM (Since VMPI is real-time,, your CRM must have 99.99% reliability)

 The Unknowns in VMPI

 VMPI was introduced by Visa in Hong Kong and New Zealand in April 2017 and it was found that VMPI reduced chargeback dispute rates by 14%.
-Visa is planning on introducing VMPI as a pilot program in US this year.
-It was said that Visa is currently testing VMPI success rates with large retail merchants in the US and we are yet to see if VMPI can eliminate chargebacks beyond 60% when utilized by all issuers.
+Visa is planning on introducing VMPI as a pilot program in US.
+VMPI is not fully utilized by all issuers in the US and we are yet to see if VMPI can eliminate chargebacks beyond 60% when utilized by all issuers.

 As stated before, issuing banks will have more visibility of card holder purchase information, other than just the transaction data.
 But Visa has not mandated the use of the VMPI program to the issuing banks.

 The success of this program purely depends on the usability of the VMPI engine by the issuing banks.